Falcons

 The Falcons have had two falcon logos: the classic logo (1966-2002) and the modern logo (2003-present).
 However, there were many variations on the classic Falcons logo over the years.
 My research indicated six different classic logo helmets.

-- 1985: Connected feather lines, V-neck.
+• 1985: Connected feather lines, V-neck.
 Note the two changes: 1) the lines on the feather now connect to the body and 2) the white line between the head and body has disappeared.
-There is evidence the Falcons continued to wear the 1984 helmet in 1985, even in the same game.
+There is evidence the Falcons continued to wear the 1984 helmet in 1985.

 1966-69